Tools In

 Can I encode an image back to Base64?

-Yes, use our Image to Base64 Converter tool.
-Upload or paste an image and choose your output format (Data URI, Raw Base64, HTML tag, or CSS property).
+Yes, use our Image to Base64 Converter.
+Upload or paste any image and choose from four output formats: Data URI, Raw Base64, HTML img tag, or CSS background-image.

 What Is Base64 to Image Converter?

-Base64 to Image Converter is a free browser-based tool that decodes Base64-encoded strings back into viewable and downloadable images.
-If you have a Base64 string from an API response, database field, HTML source code, or CSS stylesheet, this tool converts it into the original image so you can see it, inspect it, and save it to your device.
+Base64 to Image Converter is a free tool that decodes Base64-encoded strings back into viewable and downloadable images right in your browser.
+If you have a Base64 string from a code snippet, a data response, a database field, or an HTML source, this tool turns it back into the actual image so you can see it, inspect it, and save it to your device.
+No server uploads, no external calls, 100% private.

 Features Explained

-The tool automatically detects the image format by reading the magic bytes at the start of the decoded data.
-It correctly identifies PNG, JPEG, GIF, WebP, and SVG without requiring you to specify the format manually.
+The tool identifies the image format automatically by reading the first few bytes of the decoded data.
+It correctly recognizes PNG, JPG, GIF, WebP, SVG, BMP, and ICO without you needing to specify the format.

 Data URI and Raw Base64 Support

-Paste either a full Data URI (data:image/png;base64,ABC...) or just the raw Base64 string (ABC...).
-The tool detects which format you've pasted and handles both correctly.
+Paste either the full Data URI (data:image/png;base64,...) or just the raw Base64 string on its own.
+The tool detects which form you have and handles both correctly.

 Image Preview

-The decoded image is displayed in the output panel at its original resolution, scaled to fit the container.
-You can visually verify the image before downloading it.
+The decoded image appears in the output panel at its full resolution, scaled to fit.
+You can visually verify the content before downloading.

-After decoding, the output label shows the image dimensions (width × height in pixels) and the estimated file size.
-This helps you understand the actual image size hidden inside the Base64 string.
+After decoding, the output label shows the image's pixel dimensions and estimated file size so you know exactly what the Base64 string contains.

-Download the decoded image as a standard image file with the correct extension.
-The tool uses the detected format to set the right extension — .png, .jpg, .gif, .webp, or .svg.
+Download the decoded image as a standard file with the right extension.
+The tool uses the detected format to pick .png, .jpg, .gif, .webp, .svg, or another matching extension automatically.

 Who Is This Tool For?